Chapter 6 Chapter 5: Assessing Model Quality

 But how confident are we about the model, its assumptions, the way we coded it?
 The model itself, the structure we assumed could be mathematically misspecified (not do what we think it does), unidentifiable (produce similar behaviors with an infinite set of combinations of parameter values), and/or simply unable to capture the data (sometimes even the data that we simulated from it!).

-While rigorous Bayesian workflows can take many forms, here we will structure our validations in three distinct phases:
+While rigorous Bayesian workflows can take many forms, here we structure our validations in six sequential phases, each answering a different question before we are allowed to proceed:

 6.3 Loading Packages and Previous Results